-As famous stock investor Peter Lynch said.
-You can invest just when you already have your house, car, save enough money for the education of your children and your mortgage is almost paid.
+Famous stock investor Peter Lynch once supposedly said: “You can invest just when you already have your house, car, saved enough money for the education of your children, and your mortgage is almost paid.”

 So if you want to trade forex, use just money you can afford to lose.
 It’s just not possible to win at forex every time.

 All successful traders started with risk management.
 Nobody starts with currencies, goals, and profits.

-At the beginning, we recommend putting together a simple list.
+In the beginning, we recommend putting together a simple list.
 It should include:

-- Amount, you want to invest
+- The amount, you want to invest

-- Currency pairs you want to trade
+- Currency pairs you wish to trade

 - Maximum position in one currency pair